Matroidal Approximations of Independence Systems: Discussion

 \section{Discussion}

-Our reading of \cite{milgrom-2017} suggests that he proposed the existence of a `good' inner matroid as an explanation for the success of the greedy algorithm in some settings.
-He writes: \begin{quote} ``In practice, procedures based on greedy algorithms often perform very well.'' \end{quote} Our analysis shows that existence of a good inner matroid by itself is not good enough to explain the practical observation.
+Our reading of \cite{milgrom-2017} suggests that Milgrom proposed the existence of a `good' inner matroid as an explanation for the success of the greedy algorithm in some settings.
+He writes: \begin{quote} ``In practice, procedures based on greedy algorithms often perform very well.'' \end{quote} Our analysis shows that existence of a good inner matroid by itself is not sufficient to explain the practical observation.
 It is possible for there to be no good inner matroid approximation, yet the greedy algorithm performs well.
 Further, there are examples where the inner matroid approximation will dominate that of the greedy algorithm.

-In our view the power of the inner matroid approximation comes from the prior knowledge encoded in $\CO$.
+Certainly, the prior knowledge encoded in $\CO$ is beneficial.
 The idea of incorporating prior information about the optimal solution into an optimization problem is not new.
 There are three approaches we are aware of: probabilistic, uncertainty sets and stability.
-The first encodes the prior information in terms of a probability distribution over the possible objective value coefficients.\footnote{This is sometimes relaxed to a class of distributions sharing common moments.} The second, assumes that the objective coefficients are drawn from some set given a-priori.
+The first encodes the prior information in terms of a probability distribution over the possible objective value coefficients.
+(This is sometimes relaxed to a class of distributions sharing common moments.)
+The second, assumes that the objective coefficients are drawn from some set given a-priori.
 Stability assumes that the optimal solution of the instance under examination does not change under perturbations to the objective function (see \cite{bilulinial}).
-Milgrom, instead, proposes that the prior information be encoded in a description of the set of possible optima.
+The novelty of Milgrom's proposal is to encode the prior information in a description of the set of possible optima.

-Interestingly, it is unclear how to adapt the greedy algorithm (or indeed other heuristics) to incorporate prior information about the location of the optimal solution.
-We think this a useful and fruitful line of inquiry.